lkoepsel/AVR_C/docs/xArm.md

 1. Use *show* to confirm the vector is correct
 1. Cycle the xArm power
 1. Use the *exec* command to execute the vector
-1. Perform a *pos* commmand on all joints to ensure they are in the correct spot
+1. Perform a *all* commmand to show all joints are in the correct spot

 ## Program Structure
 The *AVR_C xArm Commander* program utilizes three files to create an interface, it is similar to many of the files in the *examples* folder.: